evmos/evmos/docs/users/basics/gas.md

 ### How are Fees Handled on Cosmos?

 Gas fees on Cosmos are relatively straightforward.
-As a user, you specify two fields:
+As a user, you specify two fields: new-field

 1. A `GasLimit` corresponding to an upper bound on execution gas, defined as `GasWanted`
 2. One of `Fees` or `GasPrice`, which will be used to specify or calculate the transaction fees